githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/3-dependabot-alerts.md

 ## Set up Dependabot alerts

 Dependabot alerts are enabled for public repositories by default.
-Repository administrators and owners can however, set up Dependabot alerts for private repositories and for some GitHub Enterprise Server repositories.
+However, repository administrators and owners can set up Dependabot alerts for private repositories and for some GitHub Enterprise Server repositories.
 Enabling these features grants GitHub permission to perform read-only analysis of those specific repositories.

 ### Set up Dependabot alerts for private repositories